 All of us have bank accounts and most of us even have surplus amount lying in that account.
 The first step to financial planning is having an emergency fund.
 It should cover at least a minimum of 3-6 months of expenses.
 It is usually advised to keep this amount in the savings bank account as it is considered most liquid.
 Also, it can earn up to 3% interest per annum.
 But what if I say there are better ways to earn a higher interest rate on the emergency fund and is considered the next best liquid alternative to a savings account.
-Wouldn’t you want to choose the best alternative?
-But first, let’s see what the savings account offers.
+This article explains about the Liquid Funds vs Savings Account.

 What are liquid funds?